vmgriest/SpoiledOrNot/README.md

 - He, K., et al. (2016).
 Deep residual learning for image recognition.
 CVPR.
 - Howard, A., et al. (2019).
 Searching for MobileNetV3.
 ICCV.
 - Swoyam.
 (2023).
 Fresh and Stale Classification Dataset.
 Kaggle.

-## 🤝 Contributing

-Contributions welcome!
-Areas for contribution:
-- Additional fruit/vegetable categories
-- Mobile app development
-- Performance optimizations
-- Documentation improvements

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgements

-- Dataset provided by Swoyam on Kaggle
-- PyTorch team for the deep learning framework
-- OpenCV community for computer vision tools

----

-**Project Status:** ✅ Complete (v1.0)

-**Last Updated:** April 2026

-**Contact:** [Your Email] | [Your Institution]